r-Techsupport/rTS_Wiki/docs/meta/hidden/advancement.md

 If the initiating moderator leaves prior to the vote being concluded, it is the responsibility of anyone with the "super op" role to claim the initiating role, or assign someone else to be the initiator for the purposes of this vote

 ### What happens during a tie
 If a perfect tie occurs, a run off election between the top two choices must occur.
-This election lasts for 24 hours, and everyone who didn't vote for the top two options should be notified they need to make a new selection.
+This election lasts for 24 hours, and everyone who didn't vote for the top two options should be notified they need to make a new selection. <br>
 People who did not vote initially are welcome to vote at this stage.

 If after that runoff, there is still a perfect tie, the initiating moderators choice is the winner. <br>